-Haad Yao Beach stretches for about 700 meters (2,300 feet), nestled between Sri Thanu and Haad Salad beaches.
+Haad Yao beach has a straightforward layout with no curves.
+It stretches for about 2,300 feet (700 metres) between Sri Thanu and Haad Salad beaches.

 Beach Overview